What is reverse logistics? Here’s your ultimate guide

 Proper reverse logistics delivers measurable benefits that impact your bottom line, customer relationships, and market position.
 Understanding the reverse logistics meaning is clear when you see how these advantages address real business problems.

 • Customer satisfaction.
 Easy return experiences drive purchase decisions, with 79% of consumers expecting free and simple returns.
 Fast reverse logistics creates hassle-free returns that build customer loyalty and encourage repeat purchases.
 Fast resolution times and convenient return options often matter more to customers than perfect products, especially when nearly 30% of online purchases get returned.
+In our DrivenBus platform, automated push notifications alerting passengers when their bus was 10 minutes away, then 3 minutes, drove a 78% monthly subscription renewal rate.

 • Sustainability impact.
 Reverse logistics challenges around waste become opportunities when you recover materials through recycling and refurbishment programs.
 Many retailers currently discard 25% of their returns, adding over 5 billion pounds of goods to landfills annually.
 Smart reverse logistics reduces this waste while conserving natural resources and lowering your carbon footprint through optimized transportation and material recovery.